-The baroque style that reigns in Rome's Piazza Navona makes it among the most popular squares in Rome.
-Visiting it, you will come across more than one fascinating fountain, quality restaurants and lots of people, both locals and tourists.
+The baroque style that reigns in Rome's Piazza Navona makes it one of the most popular squares in Rome.
+When you visit it, you will find more than one fascinating fountain, quality restaurants and lots of people, both locals and tourists.
 So you will feel the welcoming and lively spirit that reigns in the square.

 Very creative and fun events are held there that you will want to see and keep forever in your memory.
 You also have many places nearby where you can learn more about Roman history, take fantastic pictures and eat like the Italians do.
 Add this visit to your list of things to see and do in Rome and enjoy a day in and around Piazza Navona by doing one or more things from this list

 The famous Fountain of Four Rivers steals all the attention of visitors and is one of the best fountains in Rome.
 It is a huge sculptural ensemble made of marble bench and features an Egyptian obelisk, with a height of up to 16 meters.
 It is located in the central area of this square and is the most outstanding of the 3 fountains.